 Get a free account audit with our Google Ads Performance Grader to find out!

 Although there are many commercial intent keywords, some are “stronger” than others.

 Firstly, there are two main categories of keywords with high commercial intent: “buy now” keywords and “product” keywords.
 Let’s take a look at what this means and how they differ.

-This category of keywords signals that the prospect, as the name implies, is ready to buy something right now.
+These are technically transactional intent keywords, but like I said earlier, transactional and commercial can overlap.
+This category of keywords signals that the prospect, as the name implies, is ready to buy something or engage right now.
 They’ve made up their mind to buy, and they’re looking for an attractive offer that meets their expectations.

 “Buy now” keywords include terms like:

 “Buy” and “order” are the strongest, as this is a prospect’s pure declaration of intent to part ways with their cash in exchange for whatever you’re selling.
 The others are also strong buying signals, but also indicate that the prospect wants or expects you to differentiate yourself from your competition in the form of incentives.